NaturalHistoryMuseum/su2014/README.md

   * Each photo should have at least one transcribable label
   * Photos should be added to flickr group SU2014

 The specimen images are a good draw and throughput can be continuous - so use the big screen to display a visualisation of images added to the photostream.
-This should be live and dynamic - mounted at hight behind the display. [#1]
+This should be live and dynamic - mounted at height behind the display. [#1](/../../issues/1)